WARNING: "1 Billion DOT Tokens" on Ethereum — Forensic Analysis of a Suspicious Transaction

 This is a counterfeit/scam token — NOT an official DOT bridge.

-Based on forensic analysis, this transaction shows:
+Based on this forensic analysis, the transaction indicates:

-- Profited ~$238K from this scheme
+- The attacker profited approximately $238K from this scheme

-Conclusion Confidence Levels
+Confidence Levels

 - High (90%): This is a scam token, not official DOT